Dog Day (film)

-Dog Day (Canicule) is a 1984 film by French director Yves Boisset starring Lee Marvin.
+Dog Day (Canicule) is a 1984 French action thriller film directed by Yves Boisset starring Lee Marvin.
 A criminal shows up at a farmhouse with the law on his heels and several million dollars in his possession.
-The supporting cast includes Tina Louise and Juliet Mills.
+The supporting cast includes Tina Louise and Juliette Mills.
 The film is an adaptation of the eponymous novel by Jean Vautrin, published in 1982.